rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<HTTPS_Proxy value="https://my.proxy.com:8181"/>

 ### No_Proxy
 Sets the sites that should be accessed directly.
 This should be a comma-separated list of host names, domain names (starting with a dot), IP addresses, or CIDR format IP network addresses eg. myhost, .mydomain.com, 192.168.1.1,192.168.0.0/24.
-Note this configuration setting is usable with the Motorola Webkit browser only.
+Note this configuration setting is usable with the Webkit browser only.

 **Possible Values**